szymor/anarch/README.md

 **I am not acception any contributions to this repository**, however you can, and are encouraged to, **fork** the repo and do whatever you want with it.
 This is because I want to keep the original repository completely my own work to prevent the risk of "intellectual property" complications with multiple authors (e.g. a contributor starting to say he agreed to the waiver by mistake) and to make it as clear as possible that this is truly public domain.
 Yes, **I am afraid of free contribution from volunteers – this is what copyright laws have achieved**.
 If you dislike this situation, stop supporting copyright and IP laws.
 Outside this repo of course we can collaborate without borders.

-I welcome feedback, such as bug reports, which you can create here on GL as an issue, report to me via email etc.
+I welcome feedback, such as bug reports (you can email me etc).

 ## usage rights